Ma-Marcinowski/Identificational-Model/README.md

     * Training lasted - 90 epochs.

-    * Training and testing log is available at the /Logs/Model_v1.0_Log.csv.
+    * Training and testing log is available at the /Logs/Model_v1.0_Log.csv (however, the AUC was not recorded at the time of training and validation, but later calculated for the best performing model).

     * Results: